cepdnaclk/e19-4yp-Putting-Privacy-into-Practice/docs/README.md

 To improve this, our enhanced game framework introduces two key elements:

-- Adaptive Difficulty: Powered by Reinforcement Learning (Q-learning), the game adjusts its challenges based on the player's skill level, making it neither too easy nor too hard.
+- **Adaptive Difficulty**: Powered by Reinforcement Learning (Q-learning), the game adjusts its challenges based on the player's skill level, making it neither too easy nor too hard.

-- Interactive Feedback: Using Large Language Models (LLMs), the game provides personalized feedback to guide and motivate players as they learn.
+- **Interactive Feedback**: Using Large Language Models (LLMs), the game provides personalized feedback to guide and motivate players as they learn.

 By integrating these features, our project aims to boost player engagement, enhance learning outcomes, and help developers confidently build privacy-aware software systems.